temporalio/documentation/docs/server/security.md

 ## Encryption in transit with mTLS

-Temporal supports Mutual TLS (mTLS) as a way of encrypting network traffic between the services of a cluster and also between application processes and a cluster.
+Temporal supports Mutual Transport Layer Security (mTLS) as a way of encrypting network traffic between the services of a cluster and also between application processes and a Cluster.
-Self-signed or properly minted certificates can be used for mTLS.
-Mutual TLS is set in Temporal's [TLS configuration](/references/configuration/#tls).
+Self-signed or properly minted certificates can be used for mTLS. mTLS is set in Temporal's [TLS configuration](/references/configuration/#tls).
-The configuration includes two sections such that intra-cluster and external traffic can be encrypted with different sets of certificates and settings:
+The configuration includes two sections such that intra-Cluster and external traffic can be encrypted with different sets of certificates and settings:

 - `internode`: Configuration for encrypting communication between nodes in the cluster.
 - `frontend`: Configuration for encrypting the Frontend's public endpoints.